Jonathan Parfrey, Executive Director

 Jonathan Parfrey is executive director of Climate Resolve

 .
-Appointed in 2009, Parfrey currently serves as a commissioner at the Los Angeles Department of Water and Power
+Appointed in 2009, Parfrey served as a commissioner at the Los Angeles Department of Water and Power

 .
 He is also a visiting lecturer at the UCLA Institute of the Environment and Sustainability